 deadCenter Film Festival: OG&E has been a strong supporter of the deadCenter Film Festival.
 This annual festival in Oklahoma City draws close to 30,000 attendees to our state and provides a statewide education program that reaches more than 3,000 students each fall.

 Sports programs are big in our communities, and sporting events make a big impact on our states' economies.

-University Programs – We provide support to the University of Oklahoma and Oklahoma State University through our Power Play of the Game.
-In addition, we’ve worked with both these universities to establish a renewable energy program, with each university having its own dedicated wind farm.
+University Programs: We provide support to the University of Oklahoma and Oklahoma State University through our Power Play of the Game.
+In addition, we’ve worked with both of these universities to establish a renewable energy program, with each university having its own dedicated wind farm.
 Our efforts have resulted in national recognition for both universities for their environmental sustainability efforts.

-Amateur Softball Association – We’re proud to have naming rights to the stadium field, OGE Energy Field at the ASA Hall of Fame Softball Complex.
-Through our work with the ASA, he ASA/USA Softball Hall of Fame Museum and four-field complex is the first premier softball venue and predominately women’s athletic venue in the country to earn the EPA Green Power Partnership with their commitment to offset 100 percent of its electricity consumption with renewable wind power from OG&E.
+Amateur Softball Association: We’re proud to have naming rights to the stadium field, OGE Energy Field, at the ASA Hall of Fame Softball Complex.
+Through our work with the ASA, the ASA/USA Softball Hall of Fame Museum and four-field complex is the first premier softball venue and predominately women’s athletic venue in the country to earn the EPA Green Power Partnership with their commitment to offset 100 percent of its electricity consumption with renewable wind power from OG&E.

 Boathouse District: OG&E was a pioneer in corporate rowing since the inception of the Boathouse district in 2005.
 We not only provide gold medal winning teams to rowing events each year, we also sponsor the popular OG&E NightSprints, where rowers can compete at night — under the lights.